cdl-geneseo/geneseo-dictionary/B/Bong-hit.md

 # Bong hit

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bong hit

 Created by  Unknown User (jmb53), last modified on Nov 19, 2012

 n., colloq.
 Pronunciation: Amer. / bäŋ hɪt 1.
 Inhalation of smoke from a bong, typically accompanied by a feeling of intoxication.
 “I was thinking about doing a few bong hits tonight.”J. Boselli, 2012